fossasia/susi_installer/README.md

 not work.

 (4) Some package providing `libcblas` is necessary.

+(5) If either `node` or `nodejs` binary is available, EtherPad for communication with the SUSI Server is installed.

 The above packages (plus two packages, see below under (\*)) can be optionally installed by `install-requirements.sh` by adding the command line option